 Depression is the most common mental health disorder, and the leading cause of disability in the world.
 One in five individuals will suffer depression in their lifetime.
-Psychological symptoms include depressed mood, loss of pleasure, feelings of worthlessness or guilt, altered concentration, and suicidal thoughts.
-Physical symptoms of depression include altered appetite and weight, disturbed sleep and fatigue.
-Chronic pain patients frequently suffer from depression, with up to 80% of people with pain also experiencing significant depressive symptoms.
+Psychological symptoms include depressed mood, loss of interest or pleasure, feelings of worthlessness or guilt, poor concentration, and suicidal thoughts.
+Physical symptoms of depression include changes in appetite and weight, disturbed sleep and fatigue.
+Up to 80% of people with chronic pain also experience significant depressive symptoms.
 Why is there such an overlap between these two diseases?
 The relationship between depression and pain is explained in three ways:

 (1) Depression is caused by chronic pain, a stressor;

 (2) Pain arises as a physical manifestation of depression; and,